Online Open-set Semi-supervised Object Detection with Dual Competing Head: Method

-Following the original SSOD framework, the same strong augmentation on unlabeled data and the burn-in stage training with labeled data only are also applied.
-Finally, our entire framework can be described as in Alg.~\ref{alg1}.
+With our DCO head, the negative head will have high OOD confidence scores for all pseudo-labels, especially for those unseen OOD objects that significantly differ from the ID instances.
+Therefore, even if the positive head mispredicts an OOD instance as an ID class, the negative head can still prevent this mistake since the corresponding OOD confidence score can also be high.
+The experimental results prove the effectiveness of our DCO head.

+We combine $\mathcal{L}^{DCO}$ with the loss function of our based SSOD framework to train the model: , where $\lambda^{ood}$ controls the weight of $\mathcal{L}^{DCO}$.
+Our entire training process can be described as in Alg.~\ref{alg:alg1}.